dev4null/vue-in-sp/README.md

 npm run serve
 ```

-### Compiles and minifies for production
+### Compile and minify for production

 ```
 npm run build
 ```

-Then, upload these files to the SharePoint library you set up.
+### Then, upload these files to the SharePoint library you set up

+The URL will look something like this:
+//YourDomain.onmicrosoft.com/sites/YourNewPublishingSite/YourNewLibrary/default.aspx